lcbarnett/odesolve/README.md

 # odesolve
-A generic ODE solver macro, implementing Euler, Heun and Runge-Kutta (RK4) integration.
+A generic numerical ODE (and SDE) solver in the form of a C macro, implementing Euler, Heun and Runge-Kutta (RK4) integration.

 See test/test.c for example usage, and test/Makefile for building programs using ode.h